-I invite you to contribute to the mission of promoting exceptional learning for exceptional learners as we serve the Honors students of Illinois State University.
-As we strive to achieve the goals set forth in Educating Illinois, the Honors Program and campus community can work together to enhance students’ experiences through collaboration and a commitment to individualized attention.
+I invite you to contribute to the mission of the Illinois State University Honors Program, which is to engage, challenge, and support academically motivated and diverse students from all disciplines.
+As we strive to achieve the goals set forth in Illinois State’s strategic plan, the Honors Program and campus community can work together to enhance students’ experiences through collaboration and a commitment to individualized attention.

 Each semester Honors students develop more than 450 Honors contracts with faculty members, which is an essential way these students experience Honors learning.

 Honors Sections deepen and enhance students’ learning experiences in smaller sections of courses, which are typically found in General Education or introductory major-specific classes where there is a large audience or target population.

 These courses are grounded in one or more of the Dimensions of Honors Learning that address special topics and facilitate the development of the Honors community.
 Faculty and subject matter experts are invited to propose an Advanced Honors Seminar.
 Each seminar has a general theme that can be tailored to the instructor's interest and expertise.

 Honors Explorations are short-term, noncredit learning experiences that revolve around unique topics.
 Explorations go beyond the regular curriculum and investigate a specific interest/study that integrates discussion, experiential learning, current events, or pop culture.
 Subject matter specialists within Illinois State University are invited by the Honors Program to propose Honors Explorations.

 Honors students choose to pursue this graduation designation by engaging in enriched and extended learning experiences within their major coursework.
 Through the completion of a capstone experience, students will develop as scholars under the supervision of a faculty member in their field of study.